JasaNiklanovic/elastic-user-sessions/README.md

-# ElasticSearch experiment - collecting user sessions
+## ElasticSearch experiment with Docker - collecting fake user sessions

-## Project description

 These are two simple applications that do following things: